clojure/data.finger-tree/README.md

 # Finger Trees

-Finger trees are a versatile family of persistent collections.
+Finger trees are a versatile family of fully persistent collections.
 This library includes everything you need to make your own, as well a few ready-to-use collection types:

 - **double-list** is a sequential collection that provides constant-time access to both the left and right ends.